 - Feverfew, Tanacetum parthenium (or Chrysanthemum parthenium), also known as Bachelor’s Buttons.

-These three plants have distinct properties, though the first two are relatively similar.
-Therefore, it's essential to determine which chamomile you're looking for before correctly identifying the plant you wish to use.
-Additionally, harvesting and drying the flowers mainly concern the first two: Roman Chamomile and German Chamomile.
-With Feverfew, it's primarily the leaves that are used.
+These three plants have distinct properties, although those of the first two are relatively similar.
+Therefore, it’s essential to determine which chamomile you’re looking for before identifying the plant you wish to use.
+Additionally, the harvesting and drying of the flowers primarily concern the first two: Roman Chamomile and German Chamomile.
+In the case of Feverfew, it’s mainly the leaves that are used.

 Chamaemelum nobile (photo Mélanie Show), Matricaria recutita and Tanacetum parthenium